Log-normal distribution: Occurrence and applications

 The log-normal distribution is important in the description of natural phenomena.
 Many natural growth processes are driven by the accumulation of many small percentage changes which become additive on a log scale.
 Under appropriate regularity conditions, the distribution of the resulting accumulated changes will be increasingly well approximated by a log-normal, as noted in the section above on "Multiplicative Central Limit Theorem".
 This is also known as Gibrat's law, after Robert Gibrat (1904–1980) who formulated it for companies.
 If the rate of accumulation of these small changes does not vary over time, growth becomes independent of size.
 Even if this assumption is not true, the size distributions at any age of things that grow over time tends to be log-normal.
 Consequently, reference ranges for measurements in healthy individuals are more accurately estimated by assuming a log-normal distribution than by assuming a symmetric distribution about the mean.

 A second justification is based on the observation that fundamental natural laws imply multiplications and divisions of positive variables.
 Examples are the simple gravitation law connecting masses and distance with the resulting force, or the formula for equilibrium concentrations of chemicals in a solution that connects concentrations of educts and products.
 Assuming log-normal distributions of the variables involved leads to consistent models in these cases.

-Specific examples are given in the following subsections.
+Specific examples are given in the following subsections. contains a review and table of log-normal distributions from geology, biology, medicine, food, ecology, and other areas. is a review article on log-normal distributions in neuroscience, with annotated bibliography.